cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 ## Insert wager handling

-With the desired steps defined in their functions, it is time to insert the functions at the right places in the message handlers.
+With the desired steps defined in the wager handling functions, it is time to invoke them at the right places in the message handlers.

-1. When a player plays for the first time, in `x/checkers/keeper/msg_server_play_move.go`:
+1. When a player plays for the first time:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/msg_server_play_move.go#L47-L50]
     err = k.Keeper.CollectWager(ctx, &storedGame)